192-Part Guide To The World: Guatemala

 Best Moment In HistoryThe so-called Early and Late Classic Periods of Mayan civilisation lasted from around AD250 to 900.
 These years of great prosperity saw fabulous temple cities being constructed, first in the Guatemalan highlands, and later in the El Peten lowlands.

-Worst Moment In HistoryIn 1523, Pedro de Alvarado came to conquer
+Worst Moment In HistoryIn 1523, Pedro de Alvarado came to conquer Guatemala for the King of Spain.
+The highland kingdoms of the

 Quiche and Cakchiquel Maya were crushed, their lands divided up into vast estates and their people exploited by the new landowners.